Vyral/brad-cohen/_posts/2019-02-08-the-two-factors-that-determine-a-homes-appeal.md

 {% include youtube.html %}

-When I talk to both buyers and sellers, there’s no shortage of the question: “How does one know if a listing is overpriced?
+When I talk to both buyers and sellers, there’s no shortage of the question: “How does one know if a listing is overpriced?"

 There are two main factors that enter into the equation of a home’s true value: **its price and condition.** Buyers are looking for value, which is a direct reflection of the price versus the condition of the property.